-Setting an advertising objective is easy, but achieving the objective requires a well-thought out strategy.
+Setting an advertising objective is easy, but achieving the objective requires a well-thought-out strategy.
 One key factor affecting the strategy used to achieve advertising objectives is how much money an organization has to spend.
-The funds designated for advertising make up the advertising budget and it reflects the amount an organization is willing (i.e., approved by high-level management) to commit to achieve its advertising objectives.
+The funds designated for advertising make up the advertising budget and it reflects the amount an organization is willing to commit to achieve its advertising objectives.

 Organizations use several methods for determining advertising budgets including:

-- What is Affordable – Many smaller companies find spending of any kind to be constraining.
-In this situation, advertising may be just one of several tightly allocated spending areas and, thus, the level spent on advertising may vary over time.
-For these companies, advertising may only occur when extra funds are available.
+- What is Affordable – Often small-sized marketers find spending of any kind to be constraining.
+In this situation, advertising may be just one of several tightly allocated spending areas with the level spent on advertising may vary over time.
+For these marketers, advertising may only occur when extra funds are available.

 - Best Guess – Companies entering new markets often lack knowledge of how much advertising is needed to achieve their objectives.
 In cases where the market is not well understood, marketers may rely on their best judgment (i.e., executive’s experience) of what the advertising budget should be.